 Financial advisors offer a lot of personalized advice which can open them up for potential lawsuits if anything goes wrong.
-These lawsuits not only harm their reputation but can financially devastate their businesses without proper safeguards.
+These lawsuits can not only harm their reputation but financially devastate their businesses if they don’t have the proper safeguards.
 Professional liability insurance, often referred to as errors and omissions (E&O) insurance, covers claims of negligence or oversights by businesses offering professional advice.
-This coverage is exceptionally relevant for registered investment advisors (RIAs) and financial advisors as it safeguards against legal claims arising due to the advice given or actions taken.
+E&O insurance for financial advisors and registered investment advisors (RIAs) aims to protect against legal claims stemming from the advice given or actions taken.

 How Professional Liability Insurance Works